World of Farland

 How can I help?

 Glad you're feeling generous.
 Well, the best thing that you can do is to talk about the Farland site with your friends.
 Introduce them to the world and try to participate in Farland games.
 Also, you can link to us from your site, or you could write a hopefully positive review of Farland, and post it to one of the many RPG sites out there.
 Talking about Farland on RPG message boards always helps as well.
-And follow us on Twitter!
+And follow us on the social media at the bottom of each page.

 Are you on social media?

-All of that tiresome stuff is laid out here.
+All of that stuff is laid out here.